Bio-inspired reconfigurable stereo vision for robotics using omnidirectional cameras: Demonstration of the reconfigurable vision

+where \( T_i^j \) represents the homogeneous transformation matrix from joint \( j \) to joint \( i \), ensuring the loop closure of the mechanism.
+This closed-loop equation establishes a system of nonlinear equations, which is solved using MATLAB's nonlinear least squares solver \texttt{lsqnonlin} under given \( q_i \) conditions to determine all joint angles.
+Subsequent rigid transformations yield camera poses $\{C_1\}$ and $\{C_2\}$ in our reconfigurable vision system, as shown in Fig. 10.

-The gecko configuration provides a herbivorous-like spatial view, with a stereoscopic FOV of $\sim$76° and a monocular FOV of $ \sim $316° (the widest one).
-The spider configuration provides a carnivorous-like spatial view, with a stereoscopic FOV of $ \sim $136° and a monocular FOV of $\sim$256°.
-The stick-bug configuration provides a moderate spatial view, with a stereoscopic FOV of $ \sim $150° (the widest one) and a monocular FOV of $ \sim $242°.
+The gecko configuration provides a herbivorous-like spatial view, with a stereoscopic FOV of \( \sim \)76° and a monocular FOV of \( \sim \)207° (the widest one).
+The spider configuration provides a carnivorous-like spatial view, with a stereoscopic FOV of \( \sim \)136° and a monocular FOV of \( \sim \)87°.
+The stick-bug configuration provides a moderate spatial view, with a stereoscopic FOV of \( \sim \)140° (the widest one) and a monocular FOV of \( \sim \)95°.
+The FOV value mentioned here is calculated with actual robot setting parameters and an equivalent object distance \(R\) = 3000 mm.
 By adapting to these different configurations, the vision system on Origaker can exhibit varying perceptual characteristics, showcasing its versatility and robustness in different operational scenarios.